YishuaiGeng/ysgeng.github.io/_pages/about.md

 # 👀 About Me

 My name is Yishuai Geng (耿宜帅), born on December 19, 1999.
 I am currently a Ph.D. student in the College of Computer Science and Technology at Southeast University, under the supervision of Professor [Guohui Xiao](https://www.ghxiao.org/) （肖国辉）.
+Previously, I completed my Master's degree at Yangzhou University under the supervision of Professor [Zhu Yi](https://scholar.google.com/citations?hl=zh-CN&user=jSfAPUwAAAAJ) （朱毅）.

 My research focuses on **Knowledge Representation & Reasoning**, with a spotlight on the following key areas: